Bio

 (2020).

-Monetary Policy when Households Have Debt: New Evidence on the Transmission Mechanism.
+Monetary Policy when Households Have Debt: New Evidence on the Transmission Mechanism (opens in new tab).

 Review of Economic Studies, Volume 87(1), 102-129.